 Cause: This is caused when the bidder's Digital ID in the Expedite Bid software only contains the public key (instead of both the public and private keys).

 Solution: Export your Digital ID from Expedite to your Desktop.
 Open the .asc file in Notepad to confirm that the information is missing (the private key portion).
 If the private key is missing, you must replace your Digital ID to resolve this issue.
-Please contact Bid Express Customer Support at (888) 352-2439 or firstname.lastname@example.org for further assistance.
+Please contact customer support at (888) 352-BIDX (2439) or via email at firstname.lastname@example.org for further assistance.